-During 2004, we concluded exclusive contracts with the State of California, Department of Health Services Women, Infant and Children Supplemental Nutrition Branch, to supply 100% apple juice and 100% blended juice in 64-ounce PET plastic bottles.
-The contracts commenced on July 12, 2004.
+During 2004, we concluded exclusive contracts with the California Department of Health Services Women, Infants and Children Supplemental Nutrition Branch, to supply 100% apple juice and 100% blended juice in 64-ounce PET plastic bottles.
+The contracts commenced on July 12, 2004 and were due to expire in July 2007.
+In June 2006, the contracts were extended for an additional year and will expire in July 2008.